edocAdmin/edoc-organizer-help/pages/05.faqs/04.general-edoc-organizer-set-up/docs.md

 7. Repeat step 6 for the rest of the pages of your document.

-8. Once you have scanned all the pages of your document, press the “Save and Finish” button to save all the pages in a single PDF file within eDoc Organizer.
+8. Once you have scanned all the pages of your document, press the “Save and Finish” button to save all the pages in a single PDF file within eDoc Organizer.[/ui-accordion-item][/ui-accordion]

-# Resolve Common Scanner/Scanning Issues

-_"My scanner is not shown in the list of scanners in eDoc Organizer.”_
+[ui-accordion independent=true open=none][ui-accordion-item title="Resolve Common Scanner/Scanning Issues"]_"My scanner is not shown in the list of scanners in eDoc Organizer.”_

 _“I receive an error when I try to scan using eDoc Organizer.”_